-If a student is permitted to enroll at U. T. Permian Basin without transcripts from previous colleges attended, he or she will be given until the end of the semester for these to arrive at the Admissions Office.
+If a student is permitted to enroll at U. T. Permian Basin without transcripts from previous colleges attended, he or she will be given 30 days for these to arrive at the Admissions Office.
 If the transcripts have not arrived by the end of the first semester of enrollment, the student will not be allowed to register for any subsequent semester until transcripts have arrived and have been verified and evaluated by the Admissions Office.
 In addition, grades earned during the first semester will not be released until transfer transcripts have been verified and evaluated.